1. What is private health insurance and how does it work?

 Our dedicated claims team is based in Croxley Park, Watford, Hertfordshire.
 We also have an out of hours/overflow service through our parent company, AXA Health, based in Tunbridge Wells, Kent.

-5. Can I add my dependents to my policy?
+5. Can I cover my family members?

-You can normally add:
+Members can normally add:

 6. Do I need a GP referral for all treatment?